 Hypotonia manifests differently depending on the underlying cause and severity of the condition.
 Common symptoms include:

-Floppy or loose muscles: Difficulty holding up the head or supporting the body.
+Floppy or loose muscles: Difficulty holding the head up or maintaining body position.

-Delayed motor skills: Challenges with activities like crawling, walking, or sitting up.
+Delayed motor milestones: Challenges with activities like late sitting, crawling, standing, or walking.

 Reduced reflexes: Diminished or absent reflex responses when testing muscle activity.